 - Blaming ourselves for being “too sensitive,” for getting hurt in the first place.

-- Blaming ourselves for our conditioning, for the early experiences that shaped us.
+- Blaming ourselves for the early experiences that shaped us.

 - Judging ourselves for not doing better in the present – for the fact that our wounds still effect us.